Starting a Business: License and Permit Checklist

 Like a store with a physical location and online businesses, so too will you need to comply with licensing and permit requirements for your home-based business.
 This is especially true if you have customers who frequently come into your home.

 Don't lose sleep trying to decipher the federal, state, and local laws surrounding business licenses and permits.
-Instead, contact an experienced business law attorney who can advise you about critical business laws you must comply with and help you fill out any applications and forms.
+Instead, contact an experienced small business attorney who can advise you about critical business laws you must comply with and help you fill out any applications and forms.
+Get the ball rolling with a free case review now.